7 – Museum San Servolo

 It is divided into sections: laboratory, clinic, workshops, patients and therapies, restraints, items made by patients, lodgings, anatomic room and photographic collection.

-You will see chains, handcuffs and straitjackets, used to contain the mentally ill in the 19th century and also instruments used to cure mental illnesses, such as electroshock machines.
+You will see chains, handcuffs and straitjackets, used to contain patients in the 19th century and also instruments used to cure mental illnesses, such as electroshock machines.
 Music therapy, was tried for the first time at San Servolo.

 San Servolo Museum - Old PharmacyThe Historical Archive owns a huge collection of more than 50,000 clinical patient records from 1842 until 1978.
 The first documents even date from 1716.